JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

     iosSimulatorArm64()

     sourceSets {
-        val commonMain by getting
         val myCustomIntermediateSourceSet by creating {
-            dependsOn(commonMain)
+            // The commonMain source set needs to be accessed with the
+            // .get() function
+            dependsOn(commonMain.get())
         }

         // Option #1.
-Shorter and more readable, use it when possible.
+Add your sources directly to the appropriate source
+        // set:
+        commonMain {
+            kotlin.srcDir(layout.projectDirectory.dir("src/commonMain/my-custom-kotlin"))
+        }

-        // Usually, the name of the default source set
+        // Option #2.
+Use the conventions provided with default
-        // is a simple concatenation of the target name and the compilation name: val jvmMain by getting {
+        // Kotlin Multiplatform targets for their main and test
+        // source sets:
+        jvmMain {
             dependsOn(myCustomIntermediateSourceSet)
         }

-        // Option #2.
-Generic solution, use it if your build script requires a more advanced approach: targets["jvm"].compilations["main"].defaultSourceSet.dependsOn(myCustomIntermediateSourceSet)
+        // Option #3.
+A more generic solution.
+Use it if your build script
+        // requires a more advanced approach:
+        targets["jvm"].compilations["main"].defaultSourceSet.dependsOn(myCustomIntermediateSourceSet)
     }
 }